AgustinCB/blogposts/varlog/Recover_from_disasters/content.md

 to recover most of the configuration I had changes in the last month, the image of the virtual machine and some of the work.
 There were some stuff that I completely lost, but I kinda knew that was a possibility.

+Explaining what I did exactly is pointless, because the man pages are excellent and I didn't need anything not mentioned there.

 After I recovered all the stuff, I decided to also create a backup system using a raspberry pi, a usb disk and `btrfs send` and